Ishanoic/Parkinson-Severity-Detection/README.md

 This project aims to analyze and predict Parkinson's disease using a dataset with various vocal features.
 The analysis involves data preprocessing, feature extraction, and machine learning model implementation to predict the presence of Parkinson's disease.

+Here, total_UPDRS shows the extent of Parkinson's Disease.

 ## Table of Contents
 - [Dataset](#dataset)
 - [Dependencies](#dependencies)